microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/2025-05_Data-Generated.png)](../_static/images/howto_guides/portal_guide/2025-05_Data-Generated.png)

-The Multi-omics Data page will prompt users to specify what data types have either already been generated or are anticipated to be generated.
+The Multi-omics Data page will prompt submitters to specify what data types have either already been generated or are anticipated to be generated.
 The NMDC supports the capture of retrospective (data has already been generated) and prospective (data has not yet been generated) metadata capture and data sharing.

 To share retrospective data and metadata that was **not** generated at a [DOE User Facility](#support-for-doe-user-facilities), you will be prompted to answer questions about how your -omics data was generated.
 This provides the information necessary to determine if your data can be analyzed via NMDC workflows.
 Regardless of these answers, we encourage those interested in sharing their study, metadata, and data to use the NMDC products to capture metadata!